1

 Documentation and Data Collection

-SKILLS: Knowledge of or experience with mainstream benefits and services, mental health diagnoses and level of functioning, EBP’s such as Critical Time Intervention, Motivational Interviewing, Trauma Informed Care, Housing First, Harm Reduction, etc. Ability to work collaboratively with others and on a team.
+SKILLS: Knowledge of, or experience with case management, mainstream benefits and services competencies such as Critical Time Intervention, Motivational Interviewing, Trauma Informed Care, Housing First, Harm Reduction, etc. Ability to work collaboratively with others and in a team.
 Initiative and solution focused practice.
 Uses good time management skills and resources to balance case load direct service and paperwork.
 Works within skills and scope of practice asking for support and training to improve abilities when needed.
-Ability to engage individuals in a meaningful manner which imbues trust enough to accept services offered.
-Understands and promotes safety first to self and team members.
+Ability to work as a team member on the streets, in homeless facilities or with other homeless community providers such as police, churches and hospital ER’s.
+Ability to engage individuals on the streets in a meaningful manner which imbues trust enough to accept services offered.
+Bilingual (English

 PHYSICAL REQUIREMENTS: While performing the duties of this job, the employee is regularly required to sit; use hands and fingers; handle or feel; reach with hands and arms; talk; and hear.
 The employee is frequently required to walk, balance, stoop, kneel, and/or crouch.
-This position will require the ability to climb 2 to 3 flights of stairs on a regular basis for Client visits.
 The employee must occasionally lift and/or move up to 15 pounds.
 Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception, and ability to adjust focus.
 Keyboard data entry required.

 STEP UP CORE VALUES